-In cases where a client has limited mastery of the language used by the lawyer, courts have sometimes considered such limitation to be an indicator of undue influence.18 For instance, where the only translation of the planning document was provided to the grantor by the grantee, and a relationship of dependence exists, undue influence may be found.19
+In cases where a client has limited mastery of the language used by the lawyer, courts have sometimes considered such limitation to be an indicator of undue influence.
+For instance, where the only translation of the planning document was provided to the grantor by the grantee, and a relationship of dependence exists, undue influence may be found.

 It should be noted that dependency is not always an indicator of undue influence.
 As individuals grow older, or develop health issues, it is not unusual for them to rely on others to care for their personal well-being and finances.
 Family members can perform those duties without taking advantage of the relationship of trust.
-20 one of heavy reliance by the father on his daughter.